 Ridley Creek State Park encompasses over 2,606 acres of Delaware County woodlands and meadows.
 The gently rolling terrain of the park, bisected by Ridley Creek, is only 16 miles from center city Philadelphia.

-Michael B. on White Trail Loop
+Eddie R. on White Trail Loop

 Very well maintained trail and lots of small trails branching off of the main one.
 Made for a great Saturday afternoon hike

 I think this is meant to be noted as 'Yellow Trail'.

 Per my GPS and starting at the lot by the park office, the trail runs appx 4.0 miles and has an elevation gain of 545ft.
 I counted six (6) substantial climbs in total.
 You cross the paved activity loop four (4) times along the way, including a brief walk early before turning at the overpass and towards the first major hill.

 1) Yellow Trail combines with the blue trail briefly, but markings aren't great.
 When they combine, turn right!